Mary Peach: Early life and career

-Personal life
+Personal life and death

 Peach married film producer Thomas Clyde on 18 May 1961 at the Chelsea Register Office in London.
 They met on the set of the 1960 film Follow That Horse!, which Clyde produced.
 The couple separated in the 1980s and later divorced.

-Peach and Clyde had two children:
+She later married to the screenwriter and director Jimmy Sangster from 1995 until his death in 2011.